Weil-\'{e}tale cohomology and duality for arithmetic schemes in negative weights: Known cases of Conjecture

 \section{Known cases of Conjecture $\mathbf{L}^c (X_\et,n)$}

-Since the main constructions of this paper assume Conjecture $\mathbf{L}^c (X_\et,n)$, we relate it here to other known conjectures about the finite generation of \'{e}tale motivic cohomology, and also describe certain schemes $X$ for which $\mathbf{L}^c (X_\et,n)$ holds unconditionally.
+Since the main constructions of this paper assume Conjecture $\mathbf{L}^c (X_\et,n)$, we relate it here to other conjectures about the finite generation of \'{e}tale motivic cohomology formulated in the literature, and also describe certain schemes $X$ for which $\mathbf{L}^c (X_\et,n)$ holds unconditionally.